Christmas 2022 in Granada - New Year 2023 Celebrations and Events

 The tradional Roscón is a large donut-shaped cake filled with cream that most bakeries make in Granada.
 Be careful when you bite into it because this nice cake is filled not just with cream.

-Traditionally, one little clay figure is hidden inside it.
-If you are the one to find the little king in your piece, you´ll have to pay for the cake.
+Traditionally, one little clay figure and one broad bean are hidden inside it.
+If you are the one to find the little king in your piece, you´ll be crowned the king or queen of the day.
+If you find the broad bean, you'll have to pay for the cake.

 There are also many small shops very interesting and original.
-Undoubtedly, you have to visit the following streets: Recogidas, Reyes Católicos, Zacatín, Mesones and Puentezuelas.
+Undoubtedly, you have to visit the following streets: Recogidas, Reyes Católicos, Zacatín, Mesones and Alhóndiga.

 If you're looking for toys, in calle Alhóndiga there is an interesting shop: Eureka.

-Christmas Market, 22 December - 6 JanEvery year during the month of December until the 5th of January takes place in Plaza Bib-Rambla the traditional Christmas market.
+Christmas Market, 1 December 2022 - 6 January 2023Every year during the month of December until the 6th of January takes place in Plaza Bib-Rambla the traditional Christmas market.